concord-workflow/mica/docs/design.md

 kind: /mica/view/v1
 name: /views/effective-config
 parameters:
-  commitId:
+  ref:
     type: string
 selector:
+  includes:
+    - concord+git://orgName/projectName/repoName?path=/stuff/configs&ref=${parameters.ref}
   entityKind: /mica/record/v1
   namePatterns:
     - /stuff/configs
 data:
-  includes:
-    - concord+git://projectName/repoName?path=/stuff/configs&commitId=${parameters.commitId}
+  jsonPath: $
 ```

 The `includes` field is a list of URLs to fetch data from.
-Only `concord+git`
+Only `mica` and
-URL scheme is supported at the moment.
+`concord+git` URL schemes are supported at the moment.

 The `concord+git` URL must point at existing Concord project `projectName`
 with the repository `repoName`.
 When rendering the view, Mica will fetch